 After a eighteen month sabbatical to get his Master’s degree in business, Dirk was hired by a large manufacturer of hard window coverings, serving as a corporate trainer, training design specialist and as a district manager.
 A casualty of financial crash of 2008, Dirk quips, he was cordially invited to leave and not return.
 During a series of unsatisfying interviews for his next “job,” Dirk finally succumbed to his life-long urge to write.

 There’s more life in his rear view mirror now, than in his windshield, but with a full backpack of memories and life lessons, Dirk has found if not his avocation, if not his calling.
-His first novel, West of Tomorrow was published in the fall of 2016, and it is now available on Amazon in paperback and Kindle formats and from Ingram-Spark in paperback and epub formats.
+His first novel, West of Tomorrow was published in the fall of 2016, and it is now available on Amazon in paperback and Kindle formats.
 Since then, Dirk has published Best Case Scenario, a New Adult coming of age tale, also available from Amazon in paperback and Kindle, Through the Windshield, Drive-by Lives, a collection of his short stories and Tier Zero, Vol. I of The Knolan Cycle, the pilot volume in a science fiction series of first contact.

-Dirk currently lives in Laguna Niguel, CA with his wife, two psychotic cats and a Ball Python named Corona.
-A member of the Southern California Writer’s Association, he is also the organizer/facilitator of the Advanced Fiction Group, an Orange County critique group that meets every other Thursday in Irvine.
+Dirk currently lives in Laguna Niguel, CA. A member of the Southern California Writer’s Association, he is also the organizer/facilitator of the Advanced Fiction Group, an Orange County critique group that meets every other Thursday in Irvine.
 When he’s not writing, Dirk reads extensively, snow skis and putters around in the garage with various wood-working projects.